-A total of 340 blasts were fired during the period 23 December 2011 to 22 December 2012.
-Based on the monitoring data and blasting information available, recorded levels of ground vibration induced by blasting activities conducted at the Cowal Gold Mine were compliant with respect to the ground vibration compliance limits.
-The maximum blast induced vibration level at the nearest residence was 0.27 mm/s recorded at BM03-Coniston Residence on the 22nd of May 2012 (Saros, 2013).
+A total of 479 blasts were fired during the period 23 December 2012 to 22 December 2013.
+Based on the monitoring data and blasting information available, recorded levels of ground vibration induced by blasting activities conducted at the Cowal Gold Mine were compliant with respect to the ground vibration compliance limits

+The maximum blast induced vibration level at the nearest residence was 0.30 mm/s recorded at BM03 - 'Coniston' residence on the 26 August 2013 (Saros, 2014).
 This level is significantly lower than compliance limit of 10 mm/s at any time.